mhorpheus/test/DFIR-Hotline.md

 ### Shift Turnover
 The `#iris-shift-turnover` Slack channel is for communicating with the previous and next shift rotation personnel about action items that the next shift needs to be aware of and to facilitate turnover of cross-regional Hotline or Triage calls.
 At the end of every shift, the `Primary` on-call member should communicate any items of interest to the on-coming shift for awareness.
 If no calls are received during a shift, there should still be clear communication provided to that effect.
 It must be clearly communicated whether the following Geography is needed to take any action(s) in relation to events during the previous shift(s).
+A person taking over a shift, should also "check in" in `#iris-shift-turnover` channel to ensure continuous communications.
 The `#iris-shift-turnover` channel used to hand over shift, should not be confused with `#iris-hotline-ic` channel where a discussion about hotline cases is taking place.

 At the end of an Incident Responder’s shift please ensure:
- - All voicemails have been responded to - all `Incident` tickets in PagerDuty with Voice messages have been acted upon and closed to avoid any "leftovers".
+ - All voicemails have been responded to, which means that all `Incident` tickets in PagerDuty with Voice messages have been acted upon and closed to avoid any "leftovers".
  - Resilient tickets for all hotline calls have been created and populated with necessary data.
  - All created Resilient tickets have an owner (who will lead the investigation) assigned, to avoid tickets "hanging" on on-call person.
  - A hand-over with all necessary information, has been provided for the upcoming Geography.